law973/workit-landing-page/README.md

-# Frontend Mentor - Workit landing page solution
+# Frontend Mentor - Workit Landing Page Solution

 This is a solution to the [Workit Landing Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.